hilltracer/pgbackrest/README_GPDB_en.md

 gpstop -ar
 ```

-- Install the gp_pitr extension
+- Install the gp_pitr extension (this is not required for GreenPlum 7)

 Run the query below in any client application, for example in psql.
 ```